MoldyMacaroniX/dashword.net/_src/posts/robtop-announced-the-geometry-dash-2-2-release-date-in-the-worst-way-possible.md

 # Exhibit C: RobTop blew his second chance

 As an apology for delaying 2.2, RobTop released a [Geometry Dash 2.2 trailer](/posts/geometry-dash-2-2-trailer-released-by-robtop/).
-This would have been a perfect opportunity to announce a new release date, but instead, he [only briefly mentioned that 2.2 would be delayed to November](https://twitter.com/RobTopGames/status/1715803442327732715).
+This would have been a perfect opportunity to announce a new release date, but instead, [he only briefly mentioned that 2.2 would be delayed to November](https://twitter.com/RobTopGames/status/1715803442327732715).

+This drastically undermines the reliability of this new release date, which is why I wouldn't bat an eye if 2.2 got delayed until December or even further.

+RobTop had an opportunity to fix everything I've stated so far in this article.
+He could have given a release date,